Easy to Use Legal Templates

 An Employee Share Option Plan (ESOP) is a scheme that sets out the framework under which share options go to its employees.
-It’s a common mechanism to incentivise employees.
+It’s a common mechanism to incentivize employees.

 What is an Employee Share Option Plan?